ljin520/Focused-Crawl-Search-Engine/README.md

 # Focused-Crawl-Search-Engine

  Implement a simple search engine using web pages extracted from focused crawl.
-Seeds URL is Wiki and Uncyclopedia.
+Seeds URL includes Wiki and Uncyclopedia.

 ## Basic Idea for Web Crawl